ray923/IPEdgeDemo/README.md

 Data---Data Access, Model, service layer

 How to Run:
-open the .sln file in Visual Studio
+1.open the .sln file in Visual Studio
-Run the project
+2.Run the project
+or
+1.Open the folder in VScode
+2.command: dotnet run in Terminal